 10 Year Mission

-Five Symposia have taken place, resulting in a world class collection of large granite works of art that make up the new Sculpture Trail of Maine.
+Five Symposia took place over a ten year span, resulting in a world class collection of large granite works of art that make up the Maine Sculpture Trail.

 The first symposium was held on the campus of the Schoodic Education and Research Center on Schoodic Point (SERC).
 Seven sculptures were installed in sponsoring towns beginning a unique collection of public art in Downeast Maine.
-Communities: Steuben, Milbridge, Ellsworth, Southwest Harbor, Sullivan, Winter Harbor and SERC.
+Artists from Maine, Sweden, Japan, Poland and Germany created sculptures for Steuben, Milbridge, Ellsworth, Southwest Harbor, Sullivan, Winter Harbor and SERC.

 The third symposium in 2011 was moved to Fisher’s Field in Prospect Harbor.
-The pieces that were added were installed in Blue Hill, Hancock, Eastport, Addison, Sorrento and Roque Bluffs.
+The sculptures created in this third session were installed in Blue Hill, Hancock, Eastport, Addison, Sorrento and Roque Bluffs.
 The sculptors selected this year came from Japan, Canada, Germany, Ohio and two from Maine.

 SISS held its fifth and final event at Fisher Field in Prospect Harbor.
 Sponsoring communities inlcuded Calais, Lubec, Jonesport, Harrington, Surry, Bucksport and Castine.
 This brought the total number of new pieces of public art in Downeast Maine to 34.
 The artists in this event came from South Korea, Switzerland, the Republic of Georgia, Washington, and Maine.

 2016 and Current

 The Schoodic International Sculpture Symposium is working to continue to support public art activities in Maine, and to focus on the promotion of the Maine Sculpture trail.